Lone Pine stock update

 Availability

-Yarralumla Nursery now propagates a number of trees from seed collected from the tree at the Australian War Memorial.
-These are generally available throughout the year and can be purchased at the Yarralumla Nursery.
+Yarralumla Nursery now propagates a number of trees from seed collected seasonally from the tree at the Australian War Memorial.
+Yarralumla Nursery is currently sold out of Lone Pine and the next allocation of trees is expected to be on sale in mid-2026.

 All enquiries regarding the purchase of Lone Pine seedlings should be directed to the Nursery preferable by email to Yarr.nursery@act.gov.au or by phone on 6207 2446.